huss-osman/aws-labs/cloudformation/01-ec2-instance/README.md

 # Why I Built It

+I wanted a hands-on understanding of:

-I wanted to understand how Infrastructure as Code replaces repetitive manual cloud provisioning with repeatable, version-controlled deployments.
+- How Infrastructure as Code (IaC) simplifies cloud deployments

-Building this project helped demonstrate how AWS resources can be consistently deployed, managed, and removed through CloudFormation.
+- Building reusable cloud infrastructure using AWS CloudFormation
+- Defining AWS resources through YAML templates
+- Automating infrastructure provisioning instead of using ClickOps
+- Understanding the CloudFormation stack lifecycle from creation to deletion
+- Building repeatable, version-controlled cloud deployments

 ---